manvi0308/Web-development-Practice/README.md

 Step 3) Star the Repo if you like it<br>
 Step 4) Go ahead and make some changes to code, make an issue along with relevant details like functionality added, screenshots of the new look and so on.<br>

+** The Repo is under continuous maintenance and i regularly update some relevant projects to it **